auremoser/fellowship/log/daily_log.md

 *Also, this weekend rocked a conference talk (Demo | Code), and won the subsequent hackathon for best implementation of the Guardian API, whaaat? yes (Code+Docs | Links to the webapp, android app and play store push are in the repo whoooot)
 And I was in the Danish media (wearing Sharon’s earrings no less!!! *hifives Sharon for making me look classy at a hackathon): http://www.information.dk/mediahackdays/496200 ←----THIS ONE IS THE IMPORTANT ONE.

+###COLLAB
+* worked with Woody to set up email and gist with features for v3 <https://gist.github.com/auremoser/0932c44a095b3795caec>
+* worked with Savannah fund folk to setup some initial parallel coordinates visualizations